Danish Model Engines (Viking)

 It should be noted here that this FRV model has previously been referred to quite frequently as the Thorning V. Speaking strictly from my own personal viewpoint, I believe this to be an error arising from the fact that the Roman numeral V appeared prominently at the top of the two previously-mentioned tests in "Teknik for Alle".
 In reality, that numeral referred to the fact that this was the fifth engine to be tested by the magazine.
 Both reports consistently referred to the engine itself as the Thorning 2.5, as did the advertising, which was quite independent.
 Although I realize that not everyone agrees with me, I personally believe that to be the correct name.
 You decide .............or present some compelling evidence to the contrary!

-A separate detailed article covering the Thorning engines in general and the Thorning III in particular (including a full test) has been prepared and appears elsewhere on this web site.
-In addition, focused articles on the Thorning 2.5 and 3.5 models are also in preparation.
+A separate detailed article covering the Thorning engines in general and the Thorning III in particular (including a full test) appears elsewhere on this web site.
+An in-depth review and test of the Thorning 3.5 may also be found here.
+In addition, a focused article on the Thorning 2.5 is also in preparation.
 However, the above summary should suffice for many readers.

 At long last this brings us up to the point at which the Viking range entered the picture, an event which took place in early 1950.
 By that time the Diesella, Deofok and Mikro diesels were history, but the Thorning and CEROS models as well as the Greig engine kits were still in circulation.
 This was the domestic competition that the Viking range had to face.